Green Apple Salad

 This Green Apple Salad is kind of a kicked-up version of the traditional Waldorf Salad that’s been popular for many years, but this salad has a generous amount of healthy celery and celery leaves plus walnuts added to the mix, as well as a tasty lemon-mustard dressing.
 This is a perfect salad when you want a fruit salad that’s not too sweet!

-After I was completely through making it, taking photos, and eating a big bowl of it for lunch, I had the thought that it would have been nice to toss in a few dried cranberries if you had some.
-Actually, I didn’t have any, so maybe I’m glad I didn’t think of it sooner, but I do recommend that variation if you’re making this for Thanksgiving.
+And after I was completely through making it, taking photos, and eating a big bowl of it for lunch, I had the thought that it would have been nice to toss in a few dried cranberries, especially if you’re making it during the holidays.
+I didn’t have any, so maybe I’m glad I didn’t think of it sooner, but I do recommend that variation if you’re making this for a special occasion.

-Thanksgiving Spinach Salad with Dried Cranberries, Almonds, and Goat Cheese from Kalyn’s Kitchen
+Power Greens Salad with Blueberries and Almonds from Kalyn’s Kitchen

 Healthy Waldorf Salad from Kitchen Parade

-Winter Fruit Salad with Persimmons, Pears, Grapes, and Agave-Pomegranate Vinaigrette from Kalyn’s Kitchen
+Winter Fruit Salad with Persimmons, Pears, and Grapes from Kalyn’s Kitchen

 Chopped Shrimp Waldorf Salad from Use Real butter

 Cabbage, Apple, and Kale Salad with Cranberries and Pistachios from Kalyn’s Kitchen